rfwlab/rfw/docs/articles/guide/wasm-loader.md

 </script>
 ```

-Alternatively, you can remove the loader script entirely and handle WASM loading manually.
+You can also remove the loader script entirely and handle WASM loading manually if you need full control.

+---

+The default loader is simple and functional, but it’s flexible enough to be styled or replaced as your application grows.